 Wednesday, November 1st, 2017

-While for many people, traveling to Mallorca for their holiday gives them the opportunity to relax, unwind and recharge the batteries, for some, it can turn into a nightmare.
+While for many people, travelling to Mallorca for their holiday gives them the opportunity to relax, unwind and recharge the batteries, for some, it can turn into a nightmare.
 As with any unfamiliar territory, there are those who seek to scam innocent, unsuspecting tourists and this starts at the airport.
 Below we highlight a few scams to be aware of that take place in airports worldwide and we try and help you to avoid them:

 Security at airports has tightened up a lot these days, and Palma de Mallorca PMI is no exception.
 Unfortunately, some scammers are actually using the security procedure in order to make off with a victim’s most valuable goods!